 Because combination sleepers by definition tend to toss and turn, consider a mattress’s ability to isolate motion, especially if you share the bed.
 Motion isolation means that the movements of a person on one side of the bed won’t jostle the sleeper on the other.
 Mattresses without springs excel at this.
 Innerspring mattresses with individually wrapped coils can also minimize motion transfer because the springs move independently.

-You might like: memory foam mattress.
+You might like: A memory foam mattress.
 With a memory foam mattress, you won’t have to worry about waking your partner up in the middle of the night.
 That said, memory foam is generally not the best choice for stomach sleepers.
 So if you regularly find yourself on your stomach, you may want to try a different mattress type or look for a memory foam bed with cooling features.

 Suffer from back pain?
 Here’s how to find the best mattress for back pain.